 Address: no.2 Tran Hung Dao Street, Hue city

 Dong Ba market is a 100 years old market, located right on the main street of the royal city of Hue and just 100 meters away from Truong Tien bridge making it very easy to find.
 Under the reign of King Gia Long, this market was named as Qui Gia which means “the market of the ones who returned” after the war.
 In 1885, the market was destroyed by French soldiers then rebuilt in 1887 by King Dong Khanh and the name changed to “Dong Ba”.
 The market supplied food for the royal citadel, migrants, schools and soldiers… and now does for the restaurants and hotels.
 Through many ups and downs, Dong Ba market as of today has 4 sessions in four directions: front, back, right and left, three floors, with hundreds of stalls.
-Dong Ba is the first place you should visit if you want to buy some fine souvenir and gifts of Hue such as Phu Cam conical hat, silk paintings, clothes, jewelry, and other crafts,… at the first floor of the market.
+Dong Ba is the first place you should visit if you want to buy some fine souvenir and gifts of Hue such as Phu Cam conical hat, silk paintings, clothes, jewellery, and other crafts,… on the first floor of the market.
 But it’s not the highlight, we can’t miss some delicious street dishes at Dong Ba like the famous Bun Bo Hue, hundreds of cakes and one of them is the time-consuming thick mung bean rice cake which was dedicated for only the kings in the past.
-We also have grilled nem, sticky rice, dried fishes, snails, and renowned colorful Che Hue.
+We also have grilled nem, sticky rice, dried fishes, snails, and renowned colourful Che Hue.

-Dong Ba market would make a wonderful stop in your city tour around Hue and it might be the one that keeps you staying for the most of time.
+Dong Ba market would make a wonderful stop in your city tour around Hue and it might be the one that keeps you staying for the most of the time.
 Coming here you will just not only enjoy the good food and pretty items but also the politeness of the sellers, cleanness of the stalls and cheapness of the price.